m1ndflay3r/zsh_libmisc/man/libmisc/hexdlf.md

-hexdlf - a basic hexidecimal dumper (with large file handling)
+hexdlf - a basic hexadecimal dumper (with large file handling)

 input is taken in 1 of 4 forms: